Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 In recent years, the Internet has hosted an oft-repeated legend to the effect that the Patriot was made by a Japanese company:

-A 1942 Military Fountain Pen manufactured by the Morrison Pen Company founded in 1918 as the Kikaku Seisakusyo company, the companys [sic] name was changed in 1933 to the Morrison Company.
+A 1942 Military Fountain Pen manufactured by the Morrison Pen Company founded in 1918 as the Kikaku Seisakusho company, the companys [sic] name was changed in 1933 to the Morrison Company.
 This fountain pen was made specifically to comply with the requirements of the United States Army.

-Marketing of the Patriot, as for other products, leaned heavily toward the idea that this pen was something you could buy to show your support for a friend or loved one in uniform.
-Seemingly recognizing that soldiers or sailors would have to carry their Patriots in their duffel bags or sea bags, Morrison packaged the sets with real leather pouch cases that would protect the pen and pencil while keeping them together.
-Shown here is a Marine Corps set with its pouch.
+Marketing of the Patriot, as for many other products, leaned heavily toward the idea that this pen was something you could buy to show your support for a friend or loved one in uniform.
+Seemingly recognizing that soldiers or sailors would have to carry their Patriots in their duffel bags or sea bags, Morrison packaged the sets as service sets, with real leather pouch cases that would protect the pen and pencil while keeping them together.
+Shown here is a Marine Corps service set with its pouch.

 Patriots are not so common as they once were, but with some exceptions they are not so hard to obtain as to be out of reach for the average collector.
 The Army and Navy versions are far more common than the Air Corps and Marine Corps; the latter two are rather rare, while other versions are similarly uncommon.
 Perhaps more difficult than finding them, however, is getting the syringe-filling versions into working order.
 Restoration is possible, but the filling system was not designed to be reparable, and for this reason there are few restorers working today who handle these Patriots.